 I feel as though I could talk about Paris all day long.
 In fact I may end up following this article with a future one about some of the lovely features that I have yet to mention.
 Here is another article that I wrote about a visit by train to Luxembourg which also involved changing trains in Paris.

-If you enjoyed this post, perhaps consider following my blog for similar content in future.
+If you enjoyed this post about reasons to visit Paris, perhaps consider following my blog for similar content in future.